Ivan Lefkovits: Work

 At the LIGB, Lefkovits studied ribosomal proteins and “chloramphenicol particles,” as well as the conditions for reconstituting functional ribosomes.
 He subsequently established a microculture system based on the in vitro Mishell–Dutton culture in immunology.

 At the Basel Institute for Immunology he first adapted the microculture system to the new method of limiting dilution analysis (LDA).
 He then investigated the function of B lymphocytes, their clonal proliferation, and the frequency of precursor cells during the induction of antibody formation.

 He went on to develop proteomics methods to analyze intracellular mechanisms of immune competence.
 In his last ten years at the Basel Institute for Immunology, Lefkovits investigated the development of lymphocyte cDNA libraries, ordered libraries, and their cell-free protein-synthesis profiles.
 In collaboration with cardiac surgery at University Hospital Basel, he conducted proteomic studies of cardiac muscle proteins.

-As a survivor of the Bergen-Belsen concentration camp, Lefkovits is active in Holocaust remembrance.
+As a Holocaust survivor, Lefkovits has contributed to educational and historical initiatives related to the Second World War.
 From 1995 to 2011 he served on the board of the “Kontaktstelle für Überlebende des Holocaust in der Schweiz” (Contact Point for Holocaust Survivors in Switzerland).
 He initiated a memoir collection funded by the Swiss Confederation, Mit meiner Vergangenheit lebe ich (2016), in which 15 Holocaust survivors recount their lives during and after National Socialism.
 The title pages of the collection and its individual chapters were designed by Gerhard Richter.
 These are excerpts from the four paintings of his monumental cycle Birkenau, exhibited in the Reichstag building in Berlin.
 Lefkovits is a member of the accompanying commission group of the intergovernmental Holocaust Remembrance Alliance (IHRA), to which Switzerland has belonged since 2004.
 He does educational outreach through eyewitness talks at CVJM youth summer camps on the grounds of the former Bergen-Belsen concentration camp and at the Anne Frank House in Oldau, as well as in various schools, gymnasiums, universities, institutes, associations and communities in Switzerland, Germany and the Czech Republic.